benny-png/benny-png/README.md

 My name is Benny 🎉 and I am a Computer Engineer 👨‍💻 by education, Software Developer by passion.

-I got into tech and science from an anime scene in Dragon Ball Super where Bulma, a computer engineer, was coding and repairing a time machine in C and some robotics back in 2018.
+I got into tech and science from an anime scene, where a computer engineer, was coding and repairing a time machine in C and some robotics back in 2018.

 Yeah you're right of course I started with Python not C 😅 on sololearn app.